West Island: Points of interest

-Fort Senneville, originally built in 1671 and destroyed and re-built twice, the Fort was captured and destroyed by Benedict Arnold in 1776 during manœuvres associated with the Battle of The Cedars during the American War of Independence.
+Fort Senneville, which was originally built in 1671 and destroyed and rebuilt twice, the Fort was captured and destroyed by Benedict Arnold in 1776 during manœuvres associated with the Battle of The Cedars during the American War of Independence.
 A commemorative plaque located along Chemin Senneville by the Lake of Two Mountains records the location of the battle associated with the fall of the Fort.
 All that remains today is part of the windmill which doubled as a watch-tower and the foundations of the seigneurial house, if not some portions of the walls.
 The site is on private property though the proprietor has been known to allow visitors if they ask politely.

-Cap-Saint-Jacques Nature Park – the largest nature park on the island also features the only remaining public beach and an organic farm.
+Cap-Saint-Jacques Nature Park is the largest nature park on the island also features the only remaining public beach and an organic farm.